algosup/2024-2025-project-1-fpga-team-2/documents/management/weekly_reports/weekly_report_4.md

 3. **Challenges:**
 - Start "over" all the project (more optimization part).
-- Organized each task for everybody to ensure a proper development.
+- Organized each task for everyone to ensure a proper development.

 4. **Plans for Next Week:**
 - Send the final code.